FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 ## A Few Mathematical Details

 There is plenty of material on books and internet about the background theory.
 I'm just giving a hint to fix some concepts, after all, this is a gentle introduction. *Feel free to skip this section* if you're more example oriented.
 Those really intrested in (the very intresting) theory can check the literature.
 I recommend the book written by <a target="_blank" href='http://www.cs.ubc.ca/~murphyk/MLbook/index.html'>Kevin P. Murphy</a>.
-Other resources are <a target="_blank" href='http://www.stats.ox.ac.uk/~sejdinov/teaching/atml14/Theory_2014.pdf'>right here</a> and <a target="_blank" href='http://hunch.net/~learning/aron.pdf'> here </a>, a paper by N. Aronszajn entitled "*Theory of Reproducing Kernels*".
+Other resources are <a target="_blank" href='http://www.stats.ox.ac.uk/~sejdinov/teaching/atml14/Theory_2014.pdf'>right here</a> and <a target="_blank" href='http://hunch.net/~learning/aron.pdf'> here </a>.
+The last reference is a paper by N. Aronszajn entitled "*Theory of Reproducing Kernels*".

 ## Reproducing Kernel Hilbert Space